Editor’s note: This essay was posted originally, in slightly different form, on July 25, 2012, to mark the 44th anniversary of Humanae Vitae.

 They said, in essence: “Who do you think you are?
 We are smarter than you.
 We don’t have to listen to you.
 You embarrass us!
 We are scandalized by you and your teachings.”
 The same things were said to and about the Vicar of Christ in 1968 by those Catholics—many of them priests and theologians—who thought they were smarter, better, more enlightened, more “in tune”, and more “with it” than Paul VI.
 And yet time has a way of proving the prophet’s points and approving the prophet’s mission.
 There are several that could be highlighted; here are just a few:

 • Responsible parenthood “concerns the objective moral order which was established by God, and of which a right conscience is the true interpreter.
 In a word, the exercise of responsible parenthood requires that husband and wife, keeping a right order of priorities, recognize their own duties toward God, themselves, their families and human society” (par 10).
 When parents reject their proper duties, they harm themselves, their children, and society.
-The evidence of the past forty-four years speaks for itself.
+The evidence of the past several decades speaks for itself.

 • Gratitude, humility, and self-control are essential to recognizing the boundaries given by God for our good and the good of our children: “But to experience the gift of married love while respecting the laws of conception is to acknowledge that one is not the master of the sources of life but rather the minister of the design established by the Creator.
 Just as man does not have unlimited dominion over his body in general, so also, and with more particular reason, he has no such dominion over his specifically sexual faculties, for these are concerned by their very nature with the generation of life, of which God is the source.
 ‘Human life is sacred—all men must recognize that fact,’ Our predecessor Pope John XXIII recalled.” (par 13).
 When man believes he has unlimited dominion, the culture of death soon follows.
 As it did, in a most tragic way, in 1973 with Roe v.
 Wade.